 The VMOST Analysis is a tool that allows a business to evaluate its core strategies in terms of whether the supporting activities of that strategy are being carried out.
 The VMOST analysis tries to answer that by looking at five core elements: vision, mission, objectives, strategies, and tactics.

-Understanding the VMOST Analysis
+Understanding the VMOST analysis

 In most cases, VMOST analyses are performed so that a business can define current and future strategies, organizational units, projects, and programs.

 Where will it operate?
 Which target audience will it serve?
 How will it position itself against the competition?
 What does the business want to be known for?

 The answers to these questions should inspire and challenge the business do to better without being completely unattainable.

-Mission is the series of steps which guide a business to carrying out its vision.
+Mission is the series of steps that guide a business to carrying out its vision.
 To change old and outdated ways of operating, missions must be adopted from senior management down to the entry-level employee.

 Objectives define whether a mission has been accomplished, usually quantified in the form of key performance indicators (KPIs).

 In other words, is the objective:

 Tactics encompass the specific, low-level actions that are taken for strategies to be fulfilled.
-If we return to the example of the taxi company, possible tactics for expanding into 5 new cities might include:
+If we return to the example of the taxi company, possible tactics for expanding into five new cities might include:

 - Identifying competition in the form of ride-sharing across the proposed cities.